 Want to study voice or another instrument?

-Many music courses have no prerequisites, but to study voice, participate in some ensembles or to take an advanced instrument course you will need to audition for the faculty once you are on campus.
-Audition information will be included in your Orientation materials that you will receive when you arrive on campus in August.
+Many music courses have no prerequisites, but to study voice, participate in some ensembles, or to take an advanced instrument course you will need to audition for the faculty once you are on campus.
+Audition information will be included in your Orientation materials that you will receive in August.

 What makes science at Bennington different?